 Chana masala made easy!
-This vegan chana masala is a 1 pot Indian dish that is packed with plant protein, flavor and is perfect for meal prep.
-Serve with fresh naan and basmati rice for a delicious plant powered dinner.
+This vegan chana masala is a one pot Indian dish that is packed with plant protein, flavor and is perfect for meal prep.
+Serve with fresh naan and basmati rice for a simple dinner!

 This post contains affiliate links, which means I earn a small commission if you buy any products through those links.
 I only link to products I absolutely love and use myself.
 Thank you for making Eat With Clarity possible!

 I always felt kind of intimidated to make my own versions of classic Indian dishes at home because I thought they seemed quite complicated.

 They definitely can be, but Eat With Clarity is all about approachable gluten free dishes, so I made a few tweaks to make this recipe approachable for any home cook!

 How to make this recipe

 The first step is to prep all of the veggies.
 Make sure the onion is chopped and the garlic, ginger, cilantro and peppers are very finely chopped or minced.

 Next, add the diced onion to a large pot with the coconut oil.
 Let it saute for about 5 minutes or until it starts to look translucent.
 Then add in the cilantro, serrano peppers, garlic, ginger, cinnamon stick and bay leaves.
 Cook for just a few minutes to let the flavors blend together.